josephanimate2021/albw-archipelago-builder/README.md

 purposes to ensure that I can get this app to build your Archipelago from older versions of the source code.
 Because you are able to select a release version the frst time the app loads, i removed releases older than v0.4.0 to avoid confusion, same attempt on the branch selection screen as well.
-* Randomizing The Legend of Zelda: A Link Between Worlds currently isn't possible after generating a new patch file.
+* Randomizing The Legend of Zelda: A Link Between Worlds currently isn't possible after generating a new patch file with Archipelago and then opening it in Archipelago.
 I am not sure why that is, but for now you may choose to build with the built in source code as that part of this app works fine.

 ## Running from the source
 This method is not recommended for most people as you won't get the most up to date source code by running the app this way.